famacoin/famacoinWallet/README.md

 fW does not store private keys anywhere.
 But you must be cautious when using private keys to interact with the FamaCoin smart contract when you are both transfering FamaCoin, closing an auction or making a bid.

 # License
-This project is licensed under the MIT license, Copyright (c) 2016 famacoin.
+This project is licensed under the MIT license, Copyright (c) 2016 FamaCoin, famacoin.org.
 For more detail see LICENSE.md